“Our Fathers Have Inherited Only Lies!”

 This earnest confession of the nations will continue into the desire to come and seek YHVH Elohim of Israel in Jerusalem and pray before Him, as YHVH further says,

-Peoples shall yet come, inhabitants of many cities, and the inhabitants of the one go to another, saying, “Let us earnestly go and pray before Yehovah, and seek Yehovah of hosts.
+Peoples shall yet come, inhabitants of many cities, and the inhabitants of the city shall go to another, saying, “Let us go speedily and pray before Yehovah, and seek Yehovah of hosts.
 I myself am going”.
 And many peoples and strong nations shall come to seek Yehovah of hosts in Yerushalayim, and to pray before Yehovah.
 (Zec 8:20-22)

 Time will come when YHVH will so glorify His city Jerusalem that not only will Israel live there and rebuild it, but many people will call upon each other to go up to the city and offer help.